-54. As provided in the notification dated 26.3.2001, the interest on working capital shall cover:
+55. As provided in the notification dated 26.3.2001, the interest on working capital shall cover:

-- (a) Operation and maintenance expenses (cash) for one month; - (b) Maintenance spares at a normative rate of 1% of the capital cost less 1/5th of the initial capitalised spares.
-Cost of maintenance spares for each subsequent year shall be revised at the rate applicable for revision of expenditure on O & M of the transmission system; and
+(a) Operation and maintenance expenses (cash) for one month;

-(c) Receivables equivalent to two months' average billing calculated on normative availability level, which is 98%.
+(b) Maintenance spares at a normative rate of 1% of the capital cost less 1/5th of the initial capitalised spares.
+Cost of maintenance spares for each subsequent year shall be revised at the rate applicable for revision of expenditure on O & M of the transmission system; and (c) Receivables equivalent to two months' average billing calculated on normative availability level, which is 98%.

-55. The petitioner has claimed the maintenance spares on the basis of maintenance spares allowed in Ministry of Power for the year 1997-98 escalating the same as per weighted price index taking into account 60% of weightage for WPI & 40% of CPI and @ 6% p.a. for the years 2001-02 to 2003-04 and deducting the 1/5th of the initial capitalized spares therefrom.
+56. The petitioner has claimed the maintenance spares on the basis of maintenance spares allowed in Ministry of Power notification dated 1.12.1998 for the year 1997-98 escalating the same as per weighted price index taking into account 60% of weightage for WPI & 40% of CPI and @ 6% p.a. for the years 2001-02 to 2003-04 and deducting the 1/5th of the initial capitalized spares therefrom.

-56. In keeping with the methodology prescribed in the notification dated 26.3.2001, working capital has been worked out.
-The value of maintenance spares for 1997-98 has been taken as considered by Ministry of Power and the same has been escalated up to 2000-01 as per respective WPI/CPI and thereafter the same has been further escalated @ 6% per annum for the tariff period 2001-02 to 2003-04.The necessary calculations in support of maintenance spares are appended here under:
+57. In keeping with the methodology prescribed in the notification dated 26.3.2001, working capital has been worked out.
+The value of maintenance spares for 1997-98 has been taken as per Ministry of Power notification dated 1.12.1998 and the same has been escalated up to 2000-01 as per respective WPI/CPI and thereafter the same has been further escalated @ 6% per annum for the tariff period 2001-02 to 2003-04.
+The petitioner has claimed interest on working capital at the rate of 11.5%, based on annual SBI PLR for the year 2001-2002, which has been allowed separately by the Commission in certain other petitions and, therefore, the same has been allowed here also despite the objection of some of the respondents.
+The detailed calculations in support of interest on Working Capital are as under: